Frequently Asked Questions

 • What is a functional capacity assessment?

-A functional capacity assessment, also known as an FCA, is a in depth evaluation of your child’s ability to participate in day-to-day tasks and activities, in order to identify the supports they may require to be as independently as possible.
+A functional capacity assessment, also known as an FCA, is an in-depth evaluation of your child’s ability to participate in day-to-day tasks and activities, to identify the supports they may require.

 A Functional Capacity Assessment can assist you in the following processes:

-• NDIS plan review: providing evidence to the NDIS of your child’s capacity so that they can renew their NDIS plan to gain the appropriate level of support.
+• NDIS plan review: providing evidence to the NDIS of your child’s current level of function and the supports they require to participate in their daily occupations.

-• Transition to NDIS: whether your child is on ECEI or not accessing funding at all, we can assist in this process by providing the appropriate evidence and documentation required.
-Ultimately, it is up to the NDIS to allocate best supports for your child.
+• Transition to NDIS: whether your child is on Early Childhood Early Intervention (ECEI) or not yet accessing NDIA funding, we can assist in this process by providing evidence and documentation for NDIS to determine appropriate supports and level of funding for your child.
+Ultimately, it is up to the NDIS to allocate supports for your child.

 • What Medicare rebates are available?